codevigilante/aws-netcore-serverless-hello-world/README.md

-# AWS .NET Core (1.0) Serverless "Hello World"
+# AWS .NET Core (1.1) Serverless "Hello World"

-This little app is an experiment to play around with AWS "serverless" infrastructure using the fairly new .NET Core and C#.
+This little app is an experiment to play around with AWS "serverless" infrastructure using the fairly new .NET Core and C# AND to prototype Silly Widgets framework for developing apps targeting AWS Lambda.

 See it in action @ [awsnetcore.com](http://awsnetcore.com)